gwansikk/modulepack/README.md

 > [!CAUTION]
 > modulepack is currently in development.
 The provided API is subject to change.

-It is a tool that helps combine multiple versions of modules into a single universal module to resolve compatibility issues arising from version updates.
+By integrating multiple versions of modules into a single universal module, we provide a solution to compatibility issues arising from breaking changes.
+This allows developers to minimize conflicts that may occur in projects using various versions of modules, enhancing the maintainability of the code.
+The universal module supports the functionalities of each version while offering users a consistent interface, contributing to an improved development experience.

 ### This is not a bundler